skornweiss/covid_protocols_rtd/docs/index.md

     b.  **Avoid high-flow nasal cannula (HFNC) and non-invasive positive
         > pressure ventilation (NIPPV; i.e. CPAP/BiPAP) for ARDS.**

         i.
-Patients on nocturnal NIPPV at home should continue their
-            > nocturnal NIPPV.
-However, patient must use BWH NIPPV
-            > [mask]{.underline} and [machine]{.underline} (not home
-            > mask/nasal pillow or machine due to increased aerosol risk
-            > with home pillows/mask/machine) under strict airborne
-            > precautions.

-        ii.
 If a patient already on HFNC or NIPPV becomes a COVID-19
-            > PUI, transition to non-rebreather if safe
+            > PUI, transition to non-rebreather if safe.

             1. Recommend that the patient be off an aerosol generating
                 > device like HFNC or NIPPV for 45 minutes prior to
-                > intubation if clinically feasible
+                > intubation if clinically feasible.

+        ii.
+Patients on home nocturnal NIPPV for severe sleep apnea may
+            > continue their nocturnal NIPPV.
+However, patient must use
+            > BWH NIPPV [mask]{.underline} and [machine]{.underline}
+            > (not home mask/nasal pillow or machine due to increased
+            > aerosol risk with home pillows/mask/machine) under strict
+            > airborne precautions - this includes a negative pressure
+            > room.

+            1. If a negative pressure room is not available, avoid home
+                > NIPPV and use nocturnal oxygen instead whenever
+                > possible.

         iii.
 If a patient is DNR/DNI or otherwise is not eligible for
              > intubation: